 In the News

-In 2013, the Osteopathic Heritage Foundation of Nelsonville (the Foundation) and the Alcohol, Drug Addiction, and Mental Health Services Board (317 Board) launched a funding partnership to support the integration of behavioral health and primary care services for vulnerable populations in Athens, Hocking and Vinton counties in Ohio.
-The partnership recently announced new funding approvals to support additional integration projects in the region.
+The Osteopathic Heritage Foundation of Nelsonville and the Alcohol, Drug Addiction and Mental Health Services Board Serving Athens, Hocking and Vinton Counties (317 Board) are pleased to share this report which highlights a funding partnership and progress related to the integration of behavioral health and primary care in southeastern Ohio.

 In 2014, the Osteopathic Heritage Foundation and The Columbus Foundation joined resources and program interests to launch the Capital Improvement Funding Partnership - a one-to-one funding match to support capital campaigns and projects designed to better serve vulnerable populations in Franklin County.
 The multi-year initiative will make up to $6 million available to area nonprofits.